mollersuite/etcetars/README.md

 # etcetars

-generates an svg pfp inspired by the etcetera logo based on username
+Generate an avatar in the style of the Etcetera logo from a string